-Healthcare providers concerned about HIPAA and firearms background checks have received further clarification on when it is possible for PHI to be disclosed.
+Healthcare providers concerned about HIPAA compliance and firearms background checks have received further clarification on when it is possible for PHI to be disclosed.
 A new rule has been finalized by the Obama administration that permits healthcare providers to disclose certain elements of Protected Health Information to the FBI as part of its firearms background check program, amending the Health Insurance Portability and Accountability Act Privacy Rule.

 New Rule Finalized Covering HIPAA and Firearms Background Checks

 Attempts have been made by the Obama administration to introduce stricter gun control laws following the Newtown Conn., shootings which claimed the lives of 20 schoolchildren and 6 members of staff in 2012.
 The shootings re-ignited the debate about gun control and the need for a universal system of background checks to make it harder for individuals with diagnosed mental health problems to purchase automatic weapons.

 The report on the shootings, published on November 25, 2013, concluded that the shooter, 20-year old Adam Lanza, suffered “significant mental health issues that affected his ability to live a normal life and to interact with others.”